-Our search identified seven studies in patients with COVID-19 with ages ranging between 8 and 86 years that reported on the outcomes of mortality, symptom resolution, viral clearance, and adverse events, and informed the evidence review for inpatients and outpatients [149-155].
-The studies that informed the recommendations for hospitalized patients included five RCTs [149-151, 153, 154] and two non-randomized studies [152, 155].
-Two RCTs [151, 153] informed the recommendation for outpatients.
+The studies that informed the recommendations for hospitalized patients included five RCTs [162-164, 166, 167] and two non-randomized studies [165, 168].
+Four RCTs [164, 166, 169, 170] informed the recommendation for outpatients.
 Each of them compared an active treatment arm of ivermectin to an inactive comparison (e.g., standard of care with or without placebo).
-Studies that compared ivermectin to other therapy (e.g., HCQ) were excluded, as the presence of an active comparator may bias the effectiveness of ivermectin.
+Studies that compared ivermectin to other therapy (e.g., HCQ) were excluded, as the presence of a non-placebo, active comparator may bias the effectiveness of ivermectin.

-Among the five RCTs, the risk of bias was high in two trials because of unsuccessful randomization into treatment and control groups.
-Hashim et al (2020) inadequately randomized participants by allocating them to respective treatment arms on odd and even days, as well as assigning all critically ill patients to the ivermectin arm, and Podder et al (2020) allocated participants based on odd or even registration numbers.
-In addition, across all the RCTs, there were concerns due to lack of blinding of study personnel, which may lead to over-or under-estimates of treatment effects, particularly for subjective outcomes (e.g., symptom resolution, adverse events).
+Among the seven RCTs, the risk of bias was high in two trials because of unsuccessful randomization into treatment and control groups.
+Hashim et al., 2020 inadequately randomized participants by allocating them to respective treatment arms on odd and even days, as well as assigning all critically ill patients to the ivermectin arm, and Podder et al., 2020 allocated participants based on odd or even registration numbers.
+In addition, across all the RCTs, there were concerns due to lack of blinding of study personnel, which may lead to over- or underestimates of treatment effects, particularly for subjective outcomes (e.g., symptom resolution, adverse events).